anilmainali/Selenium/README.md

 ## Resources
 Here are some best resources links for learning Selenium.
-- Ycan find a blog at Nikolay Advolodkin Personal website where he shares about the best resources link for Selinium. https://www.ultimateqa.com/best-selenium-webdriver-resources/
+- You can find a blog at Nikolay Advolodkin Personal website Ultimate QA, where he shares about the best resources link for Selinium. https://www.ultimateqa.com/best-selenium-webdriver-resources/